Skyppex/arcana/design/Protocols.md

-# Traits
+# Protocols

-Traits are a way to add functionality to a class without inheritance. \
+Protocols are a way to add functionality to a class without inheritance. \
 They are similar to interfaces in other languages, but with the added functionality of having default implementations.
-Some traits are also bound to operators, which allows you to implement operators for your own types.
+Some protocols are also bound to operators, which allows you to implement operators for your own types.

 ## Syntax

 ```
-trait Name {
+proto Name {
-    // Trait body
+    // Protocol body
 }
 ```

 ## Example

 ```
-trait Add {
+proto Add {
     fun add(Self left, Self right): Self;
 }
 ```

-In this example, we define a trait called `Add` which has a function called `add` which takes two arguments of the same type as the trait and returns a value of the same type as the trait.
+In this example, we define a protocol called `Add` which has a function called `add` which takes two arguments of the same type as the protocol and returns a value of the same type as the protocol.
-The `Self` keyword is a special keyword which refers to the type which implements the trait.
+The `Self` keyword is a special keyword which refers to the type which implements the protocol.

-## Implementing a Trait
+## Implementing a Protocol

 ```
 struct Foo {